 - By Merchant: You can whitelist specific businesses that have completed their KYB (Know Your Business) verification on KiddyCash.
 This is ideal for school canteens or trusted local dukas where your child shops frequently.

-- By Amount: Set a threshold (e.g., any transaction under KES 200).
+- By Amount: Set a threshold (e.g., any transaction under the equivalent of 200 in your local currency).
 Any request below this value will be instantly processed using the child’s available balance.

 - Set Velocity Limits: To prevent a “spending spree” where multiple small transactions bypass the system, you must set a cumulative limit.
-For example, you can allow “Smart Approvals up to KES 200, but no more than KES 1,000 per week.”
+For example, you can allow “Smart Approvals up to the equivalent of 200, in your local currency but no more than the equivalent of 1,000 in your local currency per week.”

 - Assign Notification Rules: Even if a transaction is approved automatically, you can choose to receive a push notification or a summary in your daily family report.
 This ensures you aren’t surprised when looking at the transaction ledger later.